 The Muscle Car Research web site uses an online shopping cart system that allows you to select and pay for products online.
 Look for the "Add to cart" button on each product page - it lets you select a single item to be purchased.
 When you click on this button the item gets added to a virtual "shopping cart", which keeps track of all of the items that you'd like to buy.
 After adding your items to your shopping cart you can click on the "Checkout" button to provide your billing, shipping, and payment information.
+Payment can be made using PayPal or major credit cards.

 If you've ever placed an order through the Muscle Car Research online store you should be able to access your order history here.
 You can login to this site using the email address from your last order as your user name; you will probably have to use the "Request new password" link to reset your password.
 You can change your user name once you get in.
 Please contact me if you don't remember the email address you used with your order.